Site Menu

 Criteria for Application

-The award will be presented to the municipal police officer who, in the past academic year, has achieved the highest overall average in a concentration certificate.
-Certificates earned can be in either administration, supervisory skills, service delivery or law and justice.
+The award will be presented to the student from a municipal police detachment who, in the past academic year, has achieved the highest overall average in a police certificate.
+Certificates earned can be in either leadership or supervisory skills.

 Submission Instructions

-Students in the Police Leadership Program who have graduated with a "concentration" Certificate in the current academic year are automatically eligible on their marks.
+Graduates of the Police Leadership Program in the current academic year are automatically eligible based on their marks.
 No need to apply.

 Deadline for Applications